sjomik2000/SolicitorSync/README.md

 The project uses xUnit unit tests for the service layer to demonstrate adherence to the software development lifecycle and quality assurance practices.

-### F) Data Persistence: The project uses Entity Framework Core with a SQL database (SQLite) to
+### F) Data Persistence
-store case data.
+The project uses Entity Framework Core with a SQL database (SQLite) to store case data.

 ## 3. TaskList